cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 # MLS Groups with Passive Clients

-MLS groups with passive clients allow light clients to achieve logarithmic computation and communication complexity by using expandable paths and partial commits.
+MLS groups with passive clients allow light clients to achieve logarithmic computation and communication complexity by not using the MLS tree and partial commits.
 In turn, these clients can only commit after upgrading to full clients ({{committing-with-a-passive-client}}).

 ## Terminology
 This document introduces the following new concepts

-- Expandable Path: An expandable path is a direct path from a leaf node to the root with full nodes along the path, and parent and tree hashes on the co-path.
+- Proof of Membership: A proof of membership for leaf A is a direct path from a leaf node to the root with full nodes along the path, and parent and tree hashes on the co-path.
 - Partial Commit: A partial commit is a commit that the server stripped down to hold only the encrypted path secret for the receiver.
-  The framed content signature on partial commits is not valid.
-- Passive client: A passive client is a client that does not know the full MLS tree but only its own expandable path.
+- Passive client: A passive, or light, client is a client that does not know the MLS tree but only its own path.
 - Active client: An active client is conversely a client that is running the full MLS protocol from {{!RFC9420}}.

 ## Protocol Changes Overview
-MLS groups that support passive clients must use the `passive_clients` extension ({{passive-clients-extension}}) in the required capabilities.
+MLS groups that support passive clients must use the `light_clients` extension ({{passive-clients-extension}}) in the required capabilities.
-When this extension is present in the group context all messages, except for application messages, MUST use public messages.
+When this extension is present in the group context, all messages, except for application messages, MUST use public messages.

-The changes are primarily for clients that want to use expandable paths.
+The changes are primarily on light clients.

-### Joining a Group with expandable paths
+### Joining a Group with a light client
-When joining a group as a client with expandable paths, the client downloads only it's own expandable path and the committer's proof of membership.
+When joining a group as a light client, the client downloads proof of memberships for the sender (committer) and the receiver (the light client).
-The sender's proof of membership is discarded after being checked such that only the client's direct, expandable path is stored.
+The sender's proof of membership is discarded after being checked such that only the client's direct path and hashes on the co-path are stored.

 ### Processing Proposals
-Proposals are not processed at all.
+Proposals are not processed.
 They are only stored to apply when commits use proposals by reference and to know the proposal sender.